SAKTHIVINASH2/Student-Stress-Analysis/README.md

 * Focus on Equity: Analysis will consider factors like background to ensure equal access to support.
 * Building Resilience: The focus might shift to building coping mechanisms and long-term well-being.

+Conclusion:

+Student stress, fueled by academic pressure, finances, and personal struggles, can hinder academic performance and well-being.
+A multi-pronged approach is key: schools manage workloads and offer support, students develop stress-management skills, and parents provide understanding.
+Working together, we can create a supportive environment for student success and well-being.